PeregrineCalder/CS425-Distributed-Systems/MP1/README.md

 - **GrepHandlerTest**:
    - Verifies the functionality of the `GrepHandler`, which executes the `grep` command locally on the server and processes the output.
    - Tests include:
        - `test_GrepCommand`: Tests that the `GrepHandler` can execute a simple `grep` command and return results.
+       - `test_GrepCommandWithQuotation`: Tests that a pattern wrapped in double quotes is correctly handled and returns expected results.
        - `test_GrepCommandNoMatch`: Tests cases where no lines match the `grep` command and ensures the correct result is returned.
+       - `test_GrepCommandWithSpace`: Tests the handling of patterns with spaces.
+       - `test_GrepCommandWithQuotationMarks`: Tests a `grep` command with patterns containing quotation marks.
+       - `test_GrepCommandWithCountOption`: Tests the `-c` option that returns the count of matched lines.
+       - `test_GrepCommandWitheOption`: Tests the `-e` option with multiple patterns.
+       - `test_GrepCommandWithiOption`: Tests the `-i` option to ignore case distinctions.
+       - `test_GrepCommandWithlOption`: Tests the `-l` option to only print the names of files with matching lines.
+       - `test_GrepCommandWithLOption`: Tests the `-L` option to print the names of files that do not contain the pattern.
+       - `test_GrepCommandWithQuietOption`: Tests the `-q` (quiet) option to ensure no output is returned.
        - `test_GrepCommandRegexWithOption`: Tests regex-based `grep` commands with the `-E` option.
-      - `test_GrepCommandRegexWithoutOption`: Tests a regex `gre- p` command without explicitly specifying `-E`, ensuring that the `GrepHandler` adds the option if necessary.
+       - `test_GrepCommandRegexWithoutOption`: Tests a regex `grep` command without explicitly specifying `-E`, ensuring the correct result is returned without regex handling errors.

 - **logFileGeneratorTest**:
   - Tests the `logFileGenerator`, which generates log files for testing purposes.
   - Test includes: